dbt-labs/docs.getdbt.com/website/docs/docs/core/connect-data-platform/connection-profiles.md

 description: "Configure your profile using the command line."
 ---

-## Related documentation

-* [`profiles.yml` reference](/docs/core/connect-data-platform/profiles.yml): Learn more about profile configuration.

-## Connecting to your warehouse using the command line

 When you invoke dbt from the command line, dbt parses your `dbt_project.yml` and obtains the `profile` name, which dbt needs to connect to your <Term id="data-warehouse" />.

 <File name='dbt_project.yml'>